lgondara/qa_gen/iclr_bp_v2.md

 ## Do Not Use a Cannon to Kill a Fly

-With the current hype surrounding Generative AI, there is enormous pressure to throw an LLM at every text processing problem.
+With the current hype surrounding Generative AI {cite}, there is enormous pressure to throw an LLM at every text processing problem.
 In our experience, this approach is often computationally wasteful, prone to hallucinations, and less robust than simpler methods.
 We advocate for a *Pragmatic Hybrid Architecture*, essentially a waterfall approach where data flows through progressively more sophisticated models only when necessary.

 ```mermaid
 graph TD